patrickabrennan/hcp-boundary-session-recording/README.md

 6. Configure the Boundary Storage Bucket in the Boundary UI
 7. Deploy a server instance in a public subnet.

+The `variables.tf` file has the region set to eu-west-2 (London).
+Please change this to the region of your choice, along with the appropriate CIDR ranges.

 Your HCP Boundary and Vault clusters need to be created prior to executing the Terraform code.
 For people new to HCP, a trial can be utilised, which will give $50 credit to try, which is ample to test this solution.

 ## tfvars Variables